troglobit/redir/README.md

 Origin & References
 -------------------

-Redir was originally created by [Sam Creasey][] and is now developed and maintained at [GitHub][1] by [Joachim Wiberg][].
+Redir was originally created by Nigel Metheringham and [Sam Creasey][].
+It is now maintained at [GitHub][1] by [Joachim Wiberg][].
 Use GitHub to file bug reports, clone, or send pull requests for bug fixes and extensions.

 Redir is distributed under the terms of the GNU Public Licence, version 2 or later, distributed with this source archive in the file COPYING.